-There is no upper or lower limit on award size, but investigators proposing projects with budgets of less than \$1,000,000 or more than \$3,000,000 are encouraged to contact a Program Officer before submitting a proposal.
+The upper limit on award size is \$3,000,000, which includes any funds to be awarded to NSF-supported facilities. investigators proposing projects with budgets of less than \$1,000,000 are encouraged to contact a Program Officer before submitting a proposal.
 Project duration may be up to five years.